 McGhee was director of the legal bureau of the National Afro-American Council and a founder of the Niagara Movement.
-Active politically, he was chosen as a presidential elector by the Minnesota Republican Party in the spring of 1892.
+Active politically, he was elected president by the Minnesota Republican Party in 1892.

 He helped arrange the foundation for a branch of the NAACP but died in 1912 before the plan could be completed.